 The first stage of its breakup began in the Early Jurassic Period, about 180 million years ago long before the early hominids were present on earth.
 The western half of Gondwana (Africa and South America) separated from the eastern half (Madagascar, India, Australia, and Antarctica).

 The South Atlantic Ocean opened about 140 million years ago as Africa separated from South America.
 At about the same time, India, which was still attached to Madagascar, separated from Antarctica and Australia, opening the central Indian Ocean.

 During the Late Cretaceous Period, 118 million years ago, India broke away from Madagascar, and Australia slowly drifted away from Antarctica.
 Like pieces in a giant jigsaw puzzle, continents split, drifted and merged to create the world as we know it, today.

 Over time, like pieces in a giant jigsaw puzzle, continents have split, drifted and merged again

 Around 120 million years ago, when India broke off its landmass started slowly drifting north.
-About 80 million years ago, the speed of this continental drift suddenly sped up, racing north at about 15 centimeters per year.
-The Indian land mass finally collided with Eurasia about 50 million years ago, giving rise to the fold mountains - the Himalayas.
+About 80 million years ago, the speed of this continental drift suddenly sped up, racing north at about 15 centimetres per year.
+The Indian landmass finally collided with Eurasia about 50 million years ago, giving rise to the fold mountains - the Himalayas.